sitewaerts/cordova-plugin-document-viewer-sample-app/README.md

 ### Windows ###

-Open a command prompt an go to the directory where you checked out the projects
+Open a command prompt and go to the directory where you checked out the projects
 ```
 cd cordova-plugin-document-viewer-sample-app
 prepare_app.bat
 run_app.bat
 ```

-Whenever you change something in the apps or the plugins sources:
+Whenever you change something in the app or the plugin sources:
 ```
 update_app.bat
 run_app.bat